smbc-digital/verint-service/readme.md

 ### Extension methods

-There extension methods which help with correctly creating `VerintOnlineForRequest` these can be found in the `StockportGovUK.NetStandard.Extensions` nuget package.
+Extension methods help correctly create `VerintOnlineForRequest`, these can be found in the `StockportGovUK.NetStandard.Extensions` nuget package.

 If a case has no attributes (extra pieces of information required by confirm) you should be able to use the `Case.ToConfirmIntegrationFormCase` extension method in order to create your Verint Online Form request.
 This will take all the standard information from the `Case` map it and configuration date to the correct `FormData` fields.